coderps/Useless-Data-Blog/README.md

 # Useless-Data-Blog--FullStack
 Useless Data is my personal blog [ www.uselessdata.org ] and is focused on a fun way to portray experiments that are too noble to put on a scientific paper!
+Change the branch to "master" to view the code!

 ## Installation